Home >> Pilars of Yoga >> Upanishads

 Maitrayani Upanishad

-The last of the principal Upanishads, it recommends meditating upon the soul, atman, and life, prana.
+The last of the principal Upanishads, Maitrayani recommends meditating upon the soul (atman) and life (prana).
 It envisions the body as an empty chariot driven by a being of intelligence, pure, selfless and endless.
 The charioteer, of course, is the mind, the reins the five organs of perception, the horses represent action, and the soul is unmanifested, incomprehensible and steadfast.
 It relates the story of king Brihadratha who, realizing his body was not eternal, withdrew to the forest to seek austerity and liberation from reincarnating existence.

 Kaushitaki Upanishad